GO Response to COVID-19

 We understand and share your concerns about how COVID-19 may impact you/your student’s GO program and graduation.
 Because the global health outlook related to COVID-19 is fluid and can change rapidly, we understand that each student and their families may have differing thoughts regarding how they would like to proceed, and we will support each student’s decision.

 The timing of decisions will be based on a balance of global health news, public health and safety advisories, travel restrictions, visa application dates (when applicable), and program deadlines (when applicable), as well as feedback from on-site contacts.
 Once a decision has been made to postpone a program, GO will promptly notify students with details about alternative options.
-GO reserves the right to rescind approval for a program in a region with a level 3 or 4 U.S. State Department Travel advisory.
+GO reserves the right to rescind approval for a program in a region with a level 4 U.S. Department of State Travel Advisory.
+The Department of State Travel Advisories are only one aspect of program approvals.
 We hold our students’ health and safety in the highest regard.

 The university has guaranteed to work with students to meet the cross-cultural requirement for graduation.
 We recognize that this may be different for each student, as students’ needs are unique.
 We are committed to working with students individually to find a suitable alternative, if needed.